 What is the best steakhouse in Montreal?

 5. The KegPrice: $$½ 5 Place Ville Marie

 I know what you’re thinking.
 How can I start off a steakhouse review with a chain restaurant?
 You know what, I don’t care what you think!
 I just tell it like it is.
 Although the Keg might be a Canadian steakhouse chain, it’s a really good steakhouse chain.
 They do not accept reservations so get ready to wait a little if you go on the weekends.
 The menu and wine list are quite reasonably priced and the quality of the food, the preparation of the steaks, and the drinks are always spot on.
 Maybe if there wasn’t such a big restaurant chain stigma, the Keg would be a little higher on the list.Pros: No reservations, good value Cons: No reservations, lacks Steakhouse cache

 4. VargasPrice: $$$ 690 Boulevard René-Lévesque O

 Never trust a restaurant that offers two different types of cuisine under the same roof.
 Vargas bills itself as a “Steakhouse and Sushi Bar”.
 In the foodie world, that’s considered restaurant suicide.

 We’ll start off with a review of the sushi bar.
 Surprisingly, the sushi is quite delicious.
 Vargas has some very creative items.
 The mango tango is a delicious mix of tuna, salmon and scallop tartar, served on a crispy tempura sweet potato.
-The Tsunami is also very interesting, the sushi chef combines generous portions of lobster and crab, and then stuff it into thin rice paper.
+The Tsunami is also very interesting.
+The sushi chef combines generous portions of lobster and crab, and then stuffs it into thin rice paper.
 The maki rolls stand out because of the freshness of the fish and not the actual rolling of the sushi.